Use Cases & Scenarios

 What happens:

-4. All write tools (43 total) are now available through the cloud
+- All 93 Cloud Mode tools — including write/create tools — are now available through the cloud relay

 Follow-up prompts: